-Whether it’s because you are coming off injury, simply want to mix things up, or take it easy on your joints, water dumbbells are awesome for working your back, shoulders, arms and chest, helping you get stronger and get in better shape.
+Whether it’s because you are coming off an injury, simply want to mix things up, or take it easy on your joints, water dumbbells are awesome for working your back, shoulders, arms, and chest, helping you get stronger and get in better shape.

 Here’s a breakdown of our favorite aquatic dumbbells for water exercise.

 Let’s dive right in.

 Well-priced, simple, and highly effective for crushing it in the water, the Trademark Innovations Aquatic Exercise Dumbbells take the top spot in our little list of best water dumbbells.

 They are made of a long-lasting EVA foam that dries quickly between uses.
 They are 11” long, 6” wide, and come in a whole bunch of colors (8 different colors last time we checked!).
 The foam is closed-cell, which means that it won’t soak up water and drag you down while working out in the pool (also means they will dry fast when you are done).

 The handles on these water weights are thick enough to help you lock in your grip and Amazon retails these for less than $20 (check Amazon for current pricing and availability on different colors).

 You may be familiar with Theraband for its resistance bands and therapy tools.
 Turns out, they make a killer pair of water dumbbells too!

 Popular with both water aerobics enthusiasts and physical therapists, these water weights provide enough resistance without running the risk of injury or overloading joints and muscles.
 Made with closed-cell foam, the dumbbells don’t absorb water and dry quickly when taken out of the water.